tjanczuk/iisnode/README.md

 **Prerequisites for using**

-- Windows
+- Windows Vista, Windows 7, or Windows Server 2008
 - IIS 7.x with IIS Management Tools
 - [URL rewrite module for IIS](http://www.iis.net/download/URLRewrite)
 - [Latest node.js build for Windows](http://go.microsoft.com/?linkid=9784334)
-  - You can also do it manually by downloading node.exe from [nodejs.org](http://nodejs.org/#download) and saving to %programfiles%\nodejs on a 32 bit system or %programfiles(x86)%\nodejs on a 64 bit system
 - Visual C++ 2010 Redistributable Package for [x86](http://www.microsoft.com/download/en/details.aspx?id=5555) or [x64](http://www.microsoft.com/download/en/details.aspx?id=14632) (skip this if you install Visual Studio; on x64 systems you need to install both x86 and x64 if you intend to use IIS Express/WebMatrix)

 **Installing for IIS 7.x**